MCP Server¶

 Cursor, Zed, and other MCP clients¶

 Any MCP client that can spawn a stdio server will work.
-Use the same command (npx -y @pro-fa/expreszo expreszo-mcp) in whatever configuration format the client expects.
+Use the same command (npx -y @pro-fa/expreszo-mcp-server expreszo-mcp) in whatever configuration format the client expects.

 Running from a local checkout¶